metaplex-foundation/metaplex-program-library/token-metadata/program/ProgrammableNFTGuide.md

 Several operations involving `pNFT` on Token Metadata are subject to Token Authorization Rules – depending on the rule configured, the operation will be authorized or not.
 The creator (`update authority`) of an asset has the flexibility to manage these rules through the [`ProgrammableConfig`](https://github.com/metaplex-foundation/metaplex-program-library/blob/ad5f39c465676299951c91f8cf9216812b884531/token-metadata/program/src/state/metadata.rs#L364-L380) on a Metadata account.

-The definition of an operation follow a pattern `Operation:Scenario`, where `Operation` is the top-level action being performed and `Scenario` is a sub-categorization of the operation type.
+The definition of an operation follows a pattern `Operation:Scenario`, where `Operation` is the top-level action being performed and `Scenario` is a sub-categorization of the operation type.
 For example, in the case of `Transfer:Owner`, the top-level action is a `Transfer` being performed by the `Owner`.

 The list of operations used in Token Metadata are: